The five best arguments that Apple’s App Store is a monopoly

 Apple justifies its 15% to 30% take by explaining that it uses that money to weed out all the poorly designed, sketchy, and insecure apps from the App Store.
 And developers are quick to say that the App Store is indeed a nice-looking and well-run marketplace for their products.

-But the chair of the subcommittee Amy Klobuchar and Republican Josh Hawley both seized on the idea that Apple is overplaying the app store security work it does.
+But Amy Klobuchar and Republican Josh Hawley both seized on the idea that Apple is overplaying the app-store security work it does.
 Klobuchar cited a House Antitrust Committee report saying that Apple makes between $15 billion and $18 billion a year from the App Store.
 The same report quotes an Apple executive saying Apple spends no more than $100 million per year to operate the store.

-That’s a very high margin business, and Apple’s investors love it.
+That’s a very high-margin business, and Apple’s investors love it.
 Backstory: When it became clear five years ago that worldwide smartphone sales, including iPhone sales, were beginning to level off, Apple assured Wall Street that its services business would grow quickly and fill the profit gap.
 It has.
 And revenues from the App Store are the single biggest line item in that category.
 This may have forced Apple to continue to press developers for revenue shares.

 Hawley asked Andeer for a commitment that Apple will lower its fees to cover only the security costs, but Andeer declined.